 By its nature, continuous improvement requires change.
 This could prove to be particularly fruitful for employees with repetitive workloads.
 Opportunities for improvement offer respite from this grind and opens the door to innovation.

-Undergoing these developments also allows for short-term goals to be formulated, which can then inspire teams to accomplish things that they might not ordinarily do in their normal responsibilities.
+Undergoing these developments also allows for short-term goals to be formulated.
+These goals inspire teams to accomplish things that they might not do in their normal responsibilities.

-In any case, continuous improvement allows team members to further strengthen their abilities by working through any necessary changes to a product.
+In any case, continuous improvement allows team members to strengthen their abilities by working through necessary changes to a product.

 In addition, continuous improvement creates an open communication atmosphere.
 Improvement entails change which is, in turn, fuelled by suggestions and criticism.
-People are more willing to speak up with their own ideas when it is evident that the team is striving to improve.
+People are more willing to speak up when a team is clearly striving to improve.

 Unifying these areas — people and processes — under a framework of technology will ensure that the project's value and ROI are increased.